Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 What, for example, are the political struggles that underpin the transition towards a fossil-free economy?
 How do we tackle global environmental problems with effective and legitimate governance?
 How can governments, cities, regions, companies and civil society join forces to create new solutions to complex problems?
 And what about addressing the needs of both industrialised and developing countries?

 This specialisation focuses on global environmental governance; it marries international relations with environmental studies.
-You will unearth the complexity of global cooperation between politicians, policy-makers, multinationals, international organisations, civil society and scientists when it comes to governing the environment.
+You will unearth the complexity of global cooperation between politicians, policymakers, multinationals, international organisations, civil society and scientists when it comes to governing the environment.

 You will study environmental degradation from the perspective of politics and international relations and find out what the political aspects are of a range of environmental problems, such as climate change, biodiversity loss, deforestation and unstainable fisheries.
 You will develop your methodological skills and analytical toolbox, both qualitative and quantitative, and learn how to apply them to environmental challenges.

 You will work in various settings, in both large and small groups, to apply these methods to case studies.
 You will formulate your own research questions and learn how to collect the right data to answer them.
-You will familiarise yourself with the state-of-the-art research in this field and learn about research traditions and approaches.
+You will familiarise yourself with the state-of-the-art research in this field and learn about different research traditions and approaches.

 In the last period, having formulated your research question and designed your research, you will work on your Master’s thesis, supervised by a lecturer from one of our research groups in Political Science or Global Environmental Governance.